Child: Middle childhood

-Middle childhood begins at around age 6, approximating primary school age.
-It ends at around age 9 or 10.
-In this period, children develop socially and mentally.
+Middle childhood begins at around age 7, and ends at around age 9 or 10.
+Together, early and middle childhood are called formative years.
+In this middle period, children develop socially and mentally.
 They are at a stage where they make new friends and gain new skills, which will enable them to become more independent and enhance their individuality.

 During middle childhood, children enter the school years, where they are presented with a different setting than they are used to.
 This new setting creates new challenges and faces for children.
 Upon the entrance of school, mental disorders that would normally not be noticed come to light.
 Many of these disorders include: autism, dyslexia, dyscalculia, and ADHD.
 Special education, least restrictive environment, response to intervention and individualized education plans are all specialized plans to help children with disabilities.

 Middle childhood is the time when children begin to understand responsibility and are beginning to be shaped by their peers and parents.
-Chores and more responsible decisions come at this time, and so does social comparison.
-Along with social comparison comes social play.
-With social play comes learning and teaching.
+Chores and more responsible decisions come at this time, as do social comparison and social play.
 During social play, children learn from and teach each other, often through observation.

 Late childhood

 Preadolescence is a stage of human development following early childhood and preceding adolescence.
 Preadolescence is commonly defined as ages 9–12, ending with the major onset of puberty, with markers such as menarche, spermarche, and the peak of height velocity occurring.
-These changes usually occur between ages 11-14.
+These changes usually occur between ages 11 and 14.
 It may also be defined as the 2-year period before the major onset of puberty.
 Preadolescence can bring its own challenges and anxieties.
 Preadolescent children have a different view of the world from younger children in many significant ways.
 Typically, theirs is a more realistic view of life than the intense, fantasy-oriented world of earliest childhood.
 Preadolescents have more mature, sensible, realistic thoughts and actions: 'the most "sensible" stage of development...the child is a much less emotional being now.'
 Preadolescents may well view human relationships differently (e.g. they may notice the flawed, human side of authority figures).
 Alongside that, they may begin to develop a sense of self-identity, and to have increased feelings of independence: 'may feel an individual, no longer "just one of the family."'